 On December 22, 2016, the Company entered into a loan and security agreement (the "Loan Agreement") with Oxford Finance, under which the Company borrowed \$5.0 million.
-The \$5.0 million loan, which bears interest at 30-day U.S. LIBOR plus 6.17%, is evidenced by a secured promissory note and is repayable over four years, with interest only payable over the first 12 months and the balance fully amortized over the subsequent 36 months.
-Upon repayment, an additional final payment equal to \$325,000 is due, which is being accreted as interest expense over the term of the loan using the effective-interest method.
-The loan is secured by substantially all the Company's assets, except for intellectual property.
+The \$5.0 million loan, which bore interest at 30-day U.S. LIBOR plus 6.17%, is evidenced by a secured promissory note and was repayable over four years, with interest only payable over the first 12 months and the balance fully amortized over the subsequent 36 months.
+Upon repayment, an additional final payment equal to \$325,000 was due, which was being accreted as interest expense over the term of the loan using the effective-interest method.
+The loan was secured by substantially all the Company's assets, except for intellectual property, which was subject to a negative pledge, and contained customary financial and operating covenants limiting the Company's ability to transfer or dispose of assets, merge with or acquire other companies, make investments, pay dividends, incur additional indebtedness and liens and conduct transactions with affiliates.

 In connection with the Loan Agreement, the Company issued a warrant to Oxford Finance to purchase 7,563 shares of its Series C convertible preferred stock at an exercise price of \$33.11 per share (the "Warrant"), expiring in December 2026.
 The fair value of the Warrant at the date of issuance was \$134,000, which was recorded as debt discount and is being amortized as interest expense over the term of the loan using the effective-interest method.
-The annual effective interest rate of the note, including the accretion of the final payment and the amortization of the debt discount, is approximately 10.5%.
-The Company recorded interest expense related to the Loan Agreement of \$96,000 and \$138,000 during the three months ended June 30, 2019 and 2018, respectively, of which \$64,000 and \$94,000 was paid, respectively, and recorded interest expense of \$202,000 and \$279,000 during the six months ended June 30, 2019 and 2018, respectively, of which \$136,000 and \$189,000 was paid, respectively.
+The annual effective interest rate of the note, including the accretion of the final payment and the amortization of the debt discount, was approximately 10.5%.
+The Company recorded interest expense related to the Loan Agreement of \$82,000 and \$128,000 during the three months ended September 30, 2019 and 2018, respectively, of which \$55,000 and \$87,000 was paid, respectively, and recorded interest expense of \$284,000 and \$407,000 during the nine months ended September 30, 2019 and 2018, respectively, of which \$191,000 and \$276,000 was paid, respectively.